Five dead, including suspected shooter, in shootings

 “As soon as I went to bed, I heard popping,” Potts said Monday from her front door, which faces a home in Lake Hallie where four people were shot, leaving two dead and two injured.
 “I thought it was fireworks; they go off here all the time.
 It was right after that that police and ambulances were everywhere.”

-A total of five people are dead, including the suspected shooter, between two incidents in Lake Hallie and Lafayette on Sunday night, according to the Chippewa County Sheriff's Department.
+A total of five people are dead, including the suspected shooter, after two incidents Sunday night in Lake Hallie and the town of Lafayette, according to the Chippewa County Sheriff’s Office.
 Two other people were injured and are being treated at a nearby hospital.

-While names of the people involved have not been released, the dead are identified as two adult females, two adult males and a juvenile male, according to Chippewa County Sheriff Jim Kowalczky in a press release Monday.
+While names of the people involved have not been released, the dead are identified as two adult females, two adult males and a juvenile male, Chippewa County Sheriff Jim Kowalczyk said in a news release issued Monday.

 “When officers arrived, they found persons that were injured from gunshot wounds,” Smokowicz said in a statement.
 “Two persons were transported to the hospital by the Chippewa Fire District personnel.”

 Two people were found dead in that residence: an adult male and female.
-Conditions of the two people injured by gunshot wounds were not released.
+Conditions of the two people injured by gunshots were not released.

-The suspected shooter is one of the dead people in the Lafayette home, Kowalczyk said.
+The suspected shooter is one of the dead people in the Lake Hallie home, Kowalczyk said.
 The shooter/gunman is suspected in both homicide investigations.

 Potts didn’t know what was going on as she watched the police investigate.
 She described her neighbors across the street as quiet people, and she had never seen a police car called there before.